Barchester Towers by Anthony Trollope (1958) LEC #292/27th Series V. 1 in 1958 Artwork: Illustrations by Fritz Kredel

 van Krimpen may have died in this midst of his involvement with this book, but his legacy in the annals of the LEC and Heritage Press will not be forgotten, as this book will serve as a testimony of.

 The paper was Wolvercoat paper from Oxford, England, printed up by van Krimpen’s printing house Joh.
 Enschedé en Zonen of Haarlem, Holland.
 J. Brandt and Zoon of Amsterdam served as the binding house for the LEC.
-As I don’t have a monthly letter at hand, this is as far as I can go into production details at present.
+Here is the announcement letter courtesy of kdweber:

 Title Page – Bawden’s decorations are exquisite!
 Worth the price of admission for sure.
 Carter also provides an introduction to the text.